 East Knox may offer College Credit Plus classes at our facility during the school day in cooperation with Kenyon College.
 Students will earn both high school and college credit.
 Students must return the "Intent to Participate" form to the Guidance Office by April 1st and must meet eligibility requirements set forth by Kenyon College.

-HONORS DIPLOMA (ACADEMIC)
+HONORS DIPLOMA (classes of 2026 and beyond)